-The wide array of therapeutic properties of terpenes have been reviewed by several scientific publications, but there is still room for research.
+The wide array of therapeutic properties of terpenes has been reviewed by several scientific publications, but there is still room for research.

 Commonly found in hops, thyme, and lemongrass, myrcene is one of the most dominant terpenes that give cannabis its earthy herbal aroma.
 Myrcene is known as a potent anti-inflammatory, analgesic, and anxiolytic (anti-anxiety) component.